-Your drinking water complies with EPA's safe drinking water standard for arsenic, though it contains low levels of arsenic.
-EPA's safe drinking water standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
-EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.
+Your drinking water complies with the United States Environmental Protection Agency's ("USEPA") safe drinking water standard for arsenic, though it contains low levels of arsenic.
+USEPA's safe drinking water standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
+USEPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.

-Note: Data presented are from the most recent testing done in accordance with applicable regulations.
+Note: In addition to the constituents listed in this report, Arizona Water Company and ADEQ conducted monitoring for over 90 additional constituents and the results show none of those constituents were detected in the water.
+Data presented are from the most recent testing done in accordance with applicable regulations.
 Some constituents are monitored less frequently than once a year because either their concentrations do not change frequently or they are not likely to be detected.
 Therefore, some of the water quality testing data contained herein, although representative, may be more than one year old.
-If you have questions about this water quality report please contact Regina Lynde, Environmental Compliance Supervisor, Arizona Water Company, P. O. Box 29006, Phoenix, Arizona 85038-9006, telephone (602) 240-6860 or e-mail mail@azwater.com.
+If you have questions about this water quality report, please contact Regina Lynde, Environmental Compliance Supervisor, Arizona Water Company, P. O. Box 29006, Phoenix, Arizona 85038-9006; telephone (602) 240-6860 or email mail@azwater.com.

-In 2004, the Arizona Department of Environmental Quality (ADEQ) completed a Source Water Assessment of Ajo Improvement Company's water sources, which provide water to Arizona Water Company's Ajo water system.
+In 2004, ADEQ completed a Source Water Assessment of Ajo Improvement Company's water sources, which provide water to Arizona Water Company's Ajo water system.
 ADEQ reviewed the adjacent land uses that may pose a potential risk to the water sources.
 The result of the Assessment was a low risk to the water sources.

 Residents can help protect water sources by practicing good septic system maintenance, taking hazardous household chemicals to hazardous material collection sites, and limiting pesticide and fertilizer use.
 The complete Assessment is available for inspection at ADEQ, 1110 West Washington Street, Phoenix, Arizona 85007, between the hours of 8:00 a.m. and 5:00 p.m.
-Electronic copies are available from ADEQ at dml@azdeq.gov.
-For more information visit ADEQ's Source Water Assessment and Protection Unit website at: www.azdeq.gov/environ/water/dw/swap.html.
+Electronic copies are available from

+ADEQ at dml@azdeq.gov.
+For more information, visit ADEQ's Source Water Assessment and Protection Unit website at: www.azdeq.gov/environ/water/dw/swap.html.

-The EPA requires Arizona Water Company to provide the following information:
+The USEPA and ADEQ require Arizona Water Company to provide the following information:

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some constituents.
-The presence of various constituents does not necessarily indicate that water poses a health risk.
-More information about constituents and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline (800-426-4791).
+The presence of constituents does not necessarily indicate that water poses a health risk.
+More information about constituents and potential health effects can be obtained by calling the USEPA's Safe Drinking Water Hotline (800-426-4791).

 Some people may be more vulnerable to constituents in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial constituents are available from the Safe Drinking Water Hotline (800-426-4791).
+USEPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial constituents are available from the Safe Drinking Water Hotline (800-426-4791).

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
+As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radiological material, and can pick up substances resulting from the presence of animals or from human activity.